Florida Open Enrollment for Marketplace Insurance

 What Happens If You Miss Open Enrollment?

-If you miss Florida Open Enrollment, you may still qualify for coverage through a Special Enrollment Period (SEP) if you experience a qualifying life event such as:
+If you miss Florida ACA Enrollment Deadline, you may still qualify for coverage through a Special Enrollment Period (SEP) if you experience a qualifying life event such as:

 - Loss of employer coverage